The 5 Best Free Payroll Software Solutions

 Verdict

-Micro-businesses are best suited to free payroll software, while larger businesses may find it difficult to stay on top manual tasks that need to be carried out for a higher number of employees.
+Just remember, free payroll software is only suited to micro-businesses, since most solutions have a 10-employee limit, and don’t offer a large degree of automation, required by larger businesses to stay on top of manual tasks that need to be carried out for a higher number of employees.

 If you want to compare payroll quotes to find the best provider for you, you can use our free comparison tool.
 Just give us a few brief details and we’ll do the rest.
 You’ll then be contacted by trusted suppliers with no-obligation quotes.